MBoeree/MBoeree.github.io/_posts/2023-09-19-Observability-with-Spring-Boot-2.markdown

     <artifactId>micrometer-registry-stackdriver</artifactId>
 </dependency>
 ```
+In this case, no explicit version declaration is needed since I'm using the `spring-boot-starter-parent` parent project, which comes with a dependency management section containing versions for all supported dependencies.
 Once the dependencies are added, we will need to configure our Spring Boot application to publish metrics to the Google Cloud Platform.
 In your application's configuration file (e.g., application.properties), enable stackdriver and reference your GCP project: